Introduction to Python

 modulo1.py __pycache__

-We see that a modulo1.py
+We see that a file modulo1.py

 import introduccion_python.modulo1introduccion_python.modulo1.funcion_del_modulo('MaximoFN')